flutter/website/src/content/packages-and-plugins/swift-package-manager/for-plugin-authors.md

 1. Open your `example/ios/Runner.xcworkspace` in Xcode.

-2. If you were using a CocoaPod dependency for tests, such as `OCMock`, you'll want to remove it from your Podfile.
+2. If you were using a CocoaPod dependency for tests, such as `OCMock`, you'll want to remove it from your `Podfile` file.

    ```diff2html
    --- a/ios/Podfile